Dullens-Lab/Matlab-Particle-Tracking/README.md

 |:--:|
 | `img_out` |

-Now we can estimate the coordinates of each colloid to pixel level accuracy with `pkfnd()`.
+Now we can find the coordinates of the brightest pixel for each colloid with `pkfnd()`.

 `est_pks = pkfnd( img_out, 172, 11 )`